amitksinhaz/SentimentAnalysis/README.md

 # Sentiment Analysis of Movie Review

-Sentiment analysis of movie review using neural network.
-Looking at a review, the CNN model predicts if the sentiment expressed about a movie is positive or negative.

 [//]: # (Image References)

 [image1]: ./images/sentiment_network.png "Sentiment Network for Negative Review "
 [image2]: ./images/sentiment_network_pos.png "Sentiment Network for Positive Review"

-# Classification of Dog Breeds

 ## Introduction

-This is a dog classification project using the Convolutional Neural Networks (CNN)!
-In this Udacity project for AI, we will learn how to build a deep learning pipeline to train and test CNN that can be used within a web or mobile app to process user provided images of dogs.
-Given an image of a dog, the trained CNN model algorithm will estimate the probability of the canine’s breed.
-For fun, if supplied with a human image, the model will predict the dog breed the human resembles!.
+Sentiment analysis of movie review using neural network.
+Looking at a review, the CNN model predicts if the sentiment expressed about a movie is positive or negative.

 ## Description

-Along with exploring state-of-the-art CNN models for classification and localization, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+This is a Udacity project to predict whether a movie review is negative or positive based on the reviews entered by viewers of a movie.
+You should concepts like forward and back-propagation, stochastic gradient descent, mean squared error and how to split data for training and testing the neural network.
+The project begins by creating a simple network, and then makes it better by reducing noise in text vocabulary, converting text to numbers using hot-encoding and by analyzing ineffinciencies in the network.

+Following images show the neural network.
+Layer_0 is the input, layer_1 is the hidden layer and layer_2 is the output for positive and negative reviews.

 ![Sentiment Network for Negative Review][image1]
 ![Sentiment Network for Positive Review][image2]